kearychang/CoAP-CoCoA/README.md

 # CoAP-CoCoA
-This project implemented congestion control to the CoAP IoT protocol.
+This project implements variable congestion control to the CoAP IoT protocol.

 CoAP is an Internet application protocol for constrained nodes.
 The interaction model is similar to client/server model of HTTP with requests and responses.